bellons91/personal-notes/azure/azure-storage-account/azure-blob-storage.md

 Depending on the usage, you can use a different [[azure-blob-storage-tiers]].

+## Types of Blobs

+The storage service offers three types of blobs: [[azure-blob-storage-block-blobs]], [[azure-blob-storage-append-blobs]], and [[azure-blob-storage-page-blobs]].
+You specify the blob type when you create the blob.
+Once the blob has been created, its type cannot be changed.

+All blobs reflect committed changes immediately.
+Each version of the blob has a unique tag, called an **ETag**, that you can use with access conditions to assure you only change a specific instance of the blob.

+Any blob can be **leased for exclusive write access**.
+When a blob is leased, only calls that include the current lease ID can modify the blob or (for block blobs) its blocks.

 ## Security

 All data (including metadata) written to Azure Storage is **automatically encrypted using Storage Service Encryption (SSE)**.
 Data in Azure Storage is encrypted and decrypted transparently using 256-bit AES encryption.
 Azure Storage encryption is enabled for all new and existing storage accounts and **can't be disabled**.